HUBZONE CERTIFICATION

 Every year, the government allocates $18 billion to HUBZone Businesses.
 Why is this important for you?
 The U.S. Government strongly promotes the establishment of small businesses in economically disadvantaged areas.
 By doing so, they aim to stimulate economic growth and create job opportunities within these communities.
 This funding is part of the HUBZone program, which stands for Historically Underutilized Business Zones, a program designed to help small businesses in rural and urban communities get preferred access to opportunities for federal procurement.

-Encouraging these businesses to employ individuals from their local areas not only helps reduce unemployment but also fosters a sense of community and economic stability.
-Small businesses are often the backbone of local economies, providing essential goods and services and creating a multiplier effect that benefits surrounding businesses as well.
+Encouraging businesses to employ individuals from their local areas not only helps reduce unemployment but also fosters a sense of community and economic stability.
+Small businesses are often the backbone of local economies, providing essential goods and services.
 By supporting these enterprises, the government ensures that economic benefits permeate through the local community, improving the quality of life for residents.

 What are the Benefits of Getting HUBZone Certified